Kwirtz/novelpy/docs/source/usage.rst

-| Some pre-build functions can help you perform your analysis by getting the novelty score of a document, plotting the distribution and look at the trend of the novelty score over the years.
+| Some pre-build functions can help you perform your analysis by getting the novelty score of a document, plotting the distribution and looking at the trend of the novelty score over the years.

 .. code-block:: python